-Notification of outcome
+Notification of grant application outcome

-OLG will notify successful applicants of their provisional approval within five weeks of the closing date to enable these organisations to proceed/finalise recruitment for the new roles.
-Once provisional approval is granted, final approval is guaranteed on notification of successful recruitment.
+OLG will notify successful applicants of their provisional approval approximately four weeks from application closing date to enable these organisations to undertake recruitment for the new roles.
+Once provisional approval is granted, final approval is guaranteed on employment commencement of the recruit.

-Organisations will then need to provide OLG with final information, including a copy of the Approved Training Contract for apprenticeships and traineeships, and a copy of the Training Plan for cadetships, for final approval and allocation of initial funds.
+Organisations will need to provide OLG with details of the recruit, including a copy of the Approved Training Contract for apprenticeships, for final approval and allocation of funding.